zhen-zen/YogaSMC/README.md

 The driver will update the status in ioreg, while details are available in system log, e.g. `log stream --predicate 'senderImagePath contains "YogaSMC"'`.

-Companion userspace apps, YogaSMCPane and YogaSMCNC are also available with GUI and notification service.
+Companion userspace apps, YogaSMCPane and YogaSMCNC are also available with GUI configuration and notification service.

 ## YogaSMC
 Allow syncing SMC keys like sensors reading and battery conservation mode.